jameslevi/dispatcher/README.md

 $router->afterMiddleware('App\Middleware\TestMiddleware@handle');
 ```
 ## Actions
-Things needed to be accomplished in each requests.
-The return data will be used as response body.
+This are things you wish to accomplish in each request.
 ```php
 $router->get("/", function($request) {